ShripadCPawar/Html-Survey-Form/README.md

 You will learn about basic input tags, form creation, radio buttons, checkboxes, etc.

 Here is the source code for the project with the necessary explanations of the tags.
-You can add elements one by one to see how they work.
+You can add elements one by one to see how they Work.